 The processing of continuous media data streams is done by software and hardware modules, called devices.
 Devices may be e.g. microphones or speakers having specific hardware interfaces and software drivers.
-In CINEMA, the processing functionality is abstracted by components.
+In CINEMA, the processing functionality is abstracted by components which at least cover one device.
 When creating a component, a client specifies the devices that are to be used.
 Components consume data units of streams reading from their input ports and produce data by writing to their output ports.
 To build up data flow graphs, components are interconnected by links between the components' ports.